CSCfi/csc-user-guide/docs/apps/otb.md

 ```

 !!! note
-    It is also possible to run OTB in parallel in several computing nodes [using MPI](https://www.orfeo-toolbox.org/CookBook/CliInterface.html#parallel-execution-with-mpi) but it has not been tested yet on Puhti-rhel8
+    It is also possible to run OTB in parallel in several computing nodes [using MPI](https://www.orfeo-toolbox.org/CookBook/CliInterface.html#parallel-execution-with-mpi) but it has not been tested yet on Puhti

 ## License and acknowledgement